pitosalas/wp-convert/data/original_pages/Curacao-Notes-v2.md

 * [Roebi's Eethuisje](https://www.facebook.com/p/Roebis-Eethuisje-Churchill-plaza-100063484929861/) - for casual Indonesian food at zuikertuintje.
 * [San Tropez Restaurant](https://www.sainttropezcuracao.com/eat/restaurant-ocean-club/) - In the hip neighborhood of "Pietermaai".
 All white, bright, kind of Euro-cool.
 Very blue swimming pool.
 Along the ocean on the south.
 Try the fish tacos, they are awesome.
 * [Soi95 Restaurant](https://soi95.com)
-* VIllaVis.
+* VillaVis.
 No web site that I can find.
 Recommended by the locals.
 It is at the rotunda di Caracasbaai and is by the same owner as de Visserij in Piscaderabaai.
 Closed Tuesdays and Wednesdays.}

 ## Not as good as they sound